rsmusllp/king-phisher-templates/README.md

 These files are provided for use with [King Phisher][king-phisher-repo].

-All template documentation is kept in the [King Phisher Wiki][king-phiher-wiki].
+All template documentation is kept in the [King Phisher Wiki][king-phisher-wiki].

 These template files will **only work with the King Phisher server**.
 Using the template files with another server such as Apache or Nginx will not result in